Safe. Secure. Always Reliable.

 • Barley, oats, and rye: Other staple grains that rely on combines for high-speed harvesting.

 Time and labor are two of the biggest challenges in farming, and combines help with both.
 They cover massive areas quickly, reducing the need for physical labor and helping farmers harvest at peak crop ripeness.
 They also minimize the loss of grain, which means more of the crop makes it from field to storage.
-Tractor Transport also helps with time by ensuring your harvester and all other farm equipment shipments are efficient, safe, and have on time delivery.
+Tractor Transport also helps with time by ensuring your harvester and all other farm equipment shipments are efficient, safe, and delivered on time.

 Forage Harvesters

 Forage harvesters cut crops at the base, shred them into small, digestible pieces, and blow the chopped material into a trailer.
-The harvested forage is then packed tightly in silos or covered pits, where it ferments to create silage.
-This fermentation process preserves the feed while boosting its nutritional value for animals.
+The harvested forage is then packed tightly in silos or covered pits, where it ferments to create silage—preserving the feed while boosting its nutritional value for animals.

 Types of Forage Harvesters